martinoischia/first-web-page/pages/university/predictive and cpo.md

 that is the predictive distribution is the integral of the law of $Y_{new}$ given the parameters $\boldsymbol\theta$ with respect to the posterior distribution of $\boldsymbol\theta$.

-#### Conditional Predictive Ordinate and log pseudo marginal likelihood
+#### Conditional Predictive Ordinate and Log Pseudo Marginal Likelihood

 The Conditional Predictive Ordinate (CPO) is based on the idea that is behind leave-one-out cross-validation: it is in fact the likelihood of observing one datum $Y_i$ having observed all the remaining data, indicated by $\mathbf{Y_{-i}}$.
 In formula